Egorikhin/angular/aio/content/guide/router.md

 Now edit the `AdminDashboardComponent` to display the log of preloaded routes.

 1. Import the `SelectivePreloadingStrategyService`.
-1. Inject it into the dashboard's constructor.
+1. Inject it into the dashboard's letructor.
 1. Update the template to display the strategy service's `preloadedModules` array.

 When you're done it looks like this.